Se habla español

 7. Call for Assistance

-• If you cannot change the tire yourself or the reserve is unavailable, call for roadside assistance.
+• Call roadside assistance if you cannot change the tire yourself or if the reserve is unavailable.

 What is the Difference Between a Flat Tire and a Blowout?